Joe’s Weather Blog: Spring storm leaves…winter storm comes (SUN-3/6)

 This should be the bulk of the storm.

-The issue is that we should see temperatures in the atmosphere above 32° through about 7 PM or so…so I’m leery about some of the snow totals that the models are throwing out…and the ground may not support accumulations for awhile IF the wintry precipitation in on the light side.
+The issue is that we should see temperatures in the atmosphere above 32° through about 7 p.m. or so… so I’m leery about some of the snow totals that the models are throwing out.
+The ground may not support accumulations for awhile IF the wintry precipitation in on the light side.

 There may be some additional lighter snows overnight into early Monday morning.

-Areas on the SE side of the Metro may not get this heavier snow for as long…perhaps a couple of hours shorter than the NW side of the Metro.
-So lighter amounts of snow are likely towards Odessa/Lees Summitt/Harrisonville areas…closer to a dusting to 2″
+Areas on the SE side of the Metro may not get this heavier snow for as long… perhaps a couple of hours shorter than the NW side of the Metro.
+So lighter amounts of snow are likely towards Odessa/Lees Summit/Harrisonville areas… closer to a dusting to 2″

-Fascinating really to go from the mid 70s…almost 80° in some spots of eastern KS yesterday to snow risks this evening in the region.
+Fascinating really to go from the mid-70s…almost 80° in some spots of eastern KS on Saturday to snow risks this evening in the region.

+The arctic air that I wrote about last week is still on schedule for Thursday.
+Faster timing on this means we go into the arctic air earlier on Thursday, but come out of it later on Saturday.

 This is going to be another adventurous week of weather in the area!

-Tedd Scofield with the feature photo of the day…of the illuminated clouds with the setting sun.
+Tedd Scofield with the feature photo of the day: Illuminated clouds with the setting sun.

 Joe